- EMERGING INITIATIVES

 How it works

-HeatSmart Mass is a community-based outreach and education program that will encourage clean heating and cooling technologies that include air-source heat pumps, ground-source heat pumps, modern wood heating, and solar hot water.
+HeatSmart Mass is a community-based outreach and education program that will encourage the adoption of clean heating and cooling technologies including air-source heat pumps, ground-source heat pumps, modern wood heating, and solar hot water.
 The Program aims to help 1) drive down the installation cost and 2) increase deployment of residential and small-scale commercial clean heating and cooling installations through a group purchasing model.
-HeatSmart Mass is modeled on the highly successful Solarize Massachusetts program, which is now in its seventh year and has served 64 communities and resulted in over 3,300 contracts and 22.3 megawatts of solar photovoltaic projects.
+HeatSmart Mass, now launching its second year of campaigns, is modeled on the highly successful Solarize Massachusetts program, which is now in its eighth year and has served 64 communities and resulted in over 3,300 contracts and 22.3 megawatts of solar photovoltaic projects.

 Each participating community competitively selects designated installer(s) to offer one or more of the clean heating and cooling technologies to interested residents.